anthonydwan/google-homepage-clone/README.md

-To recreate the google homepage.
+Recreating the google homepage with a sprinkle of my own flair.

-Tasklist (part 1):
+Tasklist:
 - [ ] Host the website on Github
 - [x] the search bar visuals
 - [ ] buttons visuals